InteropIO/js-examples/README.md

 ### Themes

-This example demonstrates using the [Themes API](https://docs.glue42.com/glue42-concepts/windows/themes/javascript/index.html) to get all available themes, get the current theme, select a theme and subscribe for theme change events.
+This example demonstrates using the [Themes API](https://docs.interop.io/desktop/capabilities/windows/themes/javascript/index.html) to get all available themes, get the current theme, select a theme and subscribe for theme change events.

 ### Window Management

-Example of controlling the current or other Glue42 Windows using the [Window Management API](https://docs.glue42.com/glue42-concepts/windows/window-management/javascript/index.html).
+Example of controlling the current or other io.Connect Windows using the [Window Management API](https://docs.interop.io/desktop/capabilities/windows/window-management/javascript/index.html).

 #### My Window

-Application demonstrating controlling the current Glue42 Window.
+App demonstrating controlling the current io.Connect Window.

 #### Window Manipulation

-Application demonstrating opening and controlling Glue42 Windows.
+App demonstrating opening and controlling io.Connect Windows.